 About urban design

-Urban design is the art of making places, and is a collaborative process which shapes the physical setting for life in urban areas.
-Our curriculum develops professionals who can understand the city as a spatio-temporally complex system.
+Urban design is about imagining possible futures.
+The work of urban design is a collaborative process which shapes the physical setting for everyday life.
+Our curriculum develops professionals who can understand the design of cities and can address complex social challenges.

-Our urban design researchers, teaching staff and students are actively engaged with some of the pressing issues of our time, including dealing with the impact of climate changes, sustainable resourcing challenges, and the pressures of increased urbanisation.
-Together they explore the design and planning of public and private spaces, focusing on the importance of design and planning within the social, environmental, aesthetic and economic contexts.
+Our urban design researchers, teaching staff and students are actively engaged with some of the pressing issues of our time, including dealing with the impacts of climate change, sustainable resourcing challenges, and the pressures of increased urbanisation.
+We collaborate with local and state governments, and other organisations, who work with our students on studies of publics spaces, neighborhoods and metropolitan transport.
+Such collaborative teaching approach centers around a studios culture which offers a forum for students to engage in current public debate.

-Our students become employment-ready through working in interdisciplinary teams, encouraging interaction and appreciation of multiple viewpoints and collegiate working environments.
+The Master of Urban Design is a good choice for students who are creative and want to engage with the big urban challenges of our times.
+Our students are taught how to be highly innovative professionals through working in interdisciplinary teams, encouraging interaction and appreciation of multiple viewpoints and collegiate working environments.